The Official Site for the Protocols of Dr. William D. Kelley, D.D.S., M.S.

 Stories and commentary from professionals or researchers who knew him, or of his work.
 There are those who understood and agreed with Kelley and his teachings and counsel, and others, who were completely against him and his protocols.
 Both are offered here.

-After all… Dr. William D. Kelley is the reason that this site was started for him back in 2000.
+Every so often we feel the need to bring this column back to the forefront… after all – Dr. William D. Kelley is the reason that this site was developed for him back in the year 2000.
 We honor his legacy and continue to battle for the victims of this dreaded dis-ease – to this very day.
 We thank researcher Paul Fassa for his continued efforts. ~ Ed.

 During the 1960s, a small town Texas dentist discovered a way to cure his terminal pancreatic cancer; he then proceeded to cure others of all kinds of cancers until the Medical Mafia struck him down.
 His name was William Donald Kelley, DDS, MS. Continue reading →